AbdallahHiekal/NumberGambling/README.md

   "userId": 8
 }

-NOTE: if the userId doesn't exists the API would Create new user and send the userId with the response.
+NOTE: if the userId doesn't exists the API would Create new user and send the new userId with the response.